 Certainly to write more stories about amazing animals.

-My wish is that every parent and child has fun together reading about "Gramps the Awesome Otter", "Millie the Marvelous Mini" and "Max With One Ear Up and One Ear Down."
+My wish is that every parent and child has fun together reading about "Gramps the Awesome Otter", "Millie the Marvelous Mini" and "Max With One Ear Up and One Ear Down," Sage the Very Smart Bear" and "I Want an Eagle or a Beagle."

-I would be honored if one day your children shared Gramps and Millie and Max with their own children.
+I would be honored if one day your children shared Gramps, Millie, Max and Eagle/Beagle with their own children.

 What are your goals for the future?